subash1587/interview/java/description.md

 ```
 * Logback can define different level of log to be written to console/file using logger
 * Logback provides option to roll files once file reach specific size or at end of the day
-* Use full for debuging issues
+* Useful for debuging issues

 ### Centralized Logging
 Logs can be publised to service which writes & provide interface to search logs based on `tracking-id`